IgniteUI/help-topics/topics/01_General-and-Getting-Started/07_Styling-and-Theming/~Deployment_Guide_Styling_and_Theming.md

 All listed themes are hosted on the Infragistics CDN.

 The benefits of using a CDN are numerous.
-For more information, refer to the dedicated help topic Infragistics Content Delivery Network (CDN) for Ignite UI.
-For more information on referencing files from the CDN, see the [Infragistics Content Delivery Network (CDN) for Ignite UI](Deployment-Guide-Infragistics-Content-Delivery-Network%28CDN%29.html) topic.
+For more information, refer to the dedicated help topic Infragistics Content Delivery Network (CDN) for %%ProductName%%.
+For more information on referencing files from the CDN, see the [Infragistics Content Delivery Network (CDN) for %%ProductName%%](Deployment-Guide-Infragistics-Content-Delivery-Network%28CDN%29.html) topic.

 **In HTML:**